 You've got your Apple HomePod belting out the tunes, with its impressive 360-degree audio, and you've got Siri turning on your smart lights and whacking up your heating.
 But that's just scratching the surface of tons of cool and hidden features of Apple's smart speaker.

 1. Stream Spotify on your HomePod (other streaming services are available)

 Apple's closed-shop approach to the HomePod has irked many, but you can, in fact, stream Spotify, Deezer, Amazon Music, Pandora and a whole lot more on a HomePod.
 If your favourite streaming app is on iOS and has an AirPlay option, you're free to beam over your tunes.

-2. Playing radio stations that aren't Beats 1
+2. Play radio stations that aren't Beats 1

 The above method also works with any radio stations that have a web-based app, whether it's through the BBC iPlayer, TuneIn, or using a radio station's dedicated iOS app.